mozilla/mig/doc/configuration.rst

 agent updates.
 The upgrades can be controlled by a MIG administrator through the MIG API and console tools.

-For information on the loader, see `MIG LOADER`_ documentation.
-If you wish to use mig-loader, read the `MIG LOADER`_ documentation to understand how the rest of this guide fits into configuration with loader based deployment.
+For information on the loader, see `mig-loader`_ documentation.
+If you wish to use mig-loader, read the `mig-loader`_ documentation to understand how the rest of this guide fits into configuration with loader based deployment.

+.. _`mig-loader`: loader.rst

 Agent Configuration
 -------------------